 The only other surprise, other than the ambulance in my driveway was the driver who jumped out to greet me.

-It was Max; every present smile on his face – not condescending exactly, but seemingly very sure of himself and in a medic uniform of sorts.
-In the passenger seat, less confident and not as smiley was Steve.
+It was Max; an ever-present smile on his face – not condescending exactly, but seemingly very sure of himself and in a medic uniform of sorts.
+In the passenger seat, less confident and not as smiley, was Steve.
 He waved and said, “hi Ollie.”

 “Hi Steve, and hello Max,” I shook Max’s hand and he gently guided me to the back of the ambulance as though we were two long lost friends about to go for a stroll.

 Inside, was a setting that I would never have expected in the back of an ambulance.
 There was an armchair, a small desk, a fridge, well-decorated walls – a picture of a Seaview and it was carpeted in a dark beige – high-quality carpet.
 Beside the armchair was a comical smaller version of the armchair.
 Max pulled down a small step-ladder and guided me up to the inside of the van and carefully – while crouching, into the waiting armchair which swallowed me as soon as I sat on it.
 I’d never experienced such a comfortable seat.
 If I’d died in that moment, I would have died quite comfortably.

 Max advised me that he was going to strap me in, holding his hands up to show he meant no ‘funny business’ and carefully pulled a seat belt across and clipped me in.
 He stepped back and nodded, as though he’d personally decorated the van himself and was seeing his excellent handiwork for the first time.